zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 ## Prerequisites

 This library was tested with Spring Boot 2.0.3.RELEASE and relies on an existing configured PostgreSQL DataSource.
-If you are still using Spring Boot 1.x, please use version 4.2.0 ([Release Notes](https://github.com/zalando-nakadi/nakadi-producer-spring-boot-starter/releases/tag/4.2.0), [Documentation](https://github.com/zalando-nakadi/nakadi-producer-spring-boot-starter/blob/4.2.0/README.md)) versions of this library.
+**If you are still using Spring Boot 1.x, please use versions < 20.0.0, they are still actively maintained ([Documentation](https://github.com/zalando-nakadi/nakadi-producer-spring-boot-starter/tree/spring-boot-1)).**

 This library also uses: